Leaving the Fund, or ‘opting out’

 Your income would be affected

 The amount of lifetime income you’ll get will be calculated using your pensionable service and final pensionable salary at the date you left.
 Shortly after you’ve left the Fund, we’ll send you a statement of benefits which confirms the value of your benefits at the date of leaving.
-You can also log in and request this statement.
+You can also log in and request an updated value of your deferred pension.

 -